oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

         ![](images/lab5-task10-forecast-graph-page.png " ")

-    -  Explainability: Currently, Explainability is not available for ProbRNN, Apollonet and EFE
+    -  Explainability (WIP): Explainability for ProbRNN, Apollonet and EFE would be available soon.

 8. (Optional): Download the results zip file